 Careers Vacancies Autism Practitioner - Variable As an Autism Practitioner you can be a crucial role model in a young person’s life - whether in the classroom, in their residential home or out and about in the local community.
 We are looking for people to join us in this rewarding role, working between 1 - 5 shifts a week, on a flexible basis.
 In other organisations this role might have the title 'Support Worker' but we train our support staff to be highly skilled in caring for young people with severe autism and therefore our support staff have the title 'Autism Practitioner'.
 We are looking for individuals to join our team on a flexible basis, with both full and part time hours available.
 Whether you have experience in a care environment, or if you don't have experience but are passionate about providing a positive learning environment for young people then we would love to hear from you.
-We also have vacancies for permanent full time Autism Practitioners and a Senior Autism Practitioner.
-Express your interest in working with us Key information: Salary: £10.68 per hour Hours: Full and part time hours available - between 1 and 5 shifts a week Contract type: Flexible Job description: Autism Practitioner job description Interested in this role?
-Express your interest in working with us ABOUT PRIOR'S COURT Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
-We have since grown to support around 80 young people with autism aged between 5-25 years with the opening of Prior's Court Young Adult Provision in 2011.
+We also have vacancies for permanent full time Autism Practitioners, Night Autism Practitioners and a Senior Autism Practitioner.
+Apply now Key information: Salary: £10.68 per hour Hours: Full and part time hours available - between 1 and 5 shifts a week Contract type: Flexible Job description: Autism Practitioner job description Interested in this role?
+Apply now ABOUT PRIOR'S COURT Prior's Court was set up by Founding Patron Dame Stephanie Shirley, whose vision of a centre of excellence for children with autism became reality with the opening of Prior's Court School in 1999.
+We have since grown to support around 90 young people with autism aged between 5-25 years with the opening of Prior's Court Young Adult Provision in 2011.
 Since opening, our support team has grown from around 20 to 500 and we have built a reputation as a leading edge educational, vocational, and residential facility for young people with autism.
 Working with our young people can be challenging but extremely rewarding.
 Hear from our staff who are passionate about the difference they make.
 THE ROLE Everything that we achieve at Prior's Court is down to the commitment, dedication and specialised practice demonstrated by our incredible team of Autism Practitioners.
 No day is the same for an Autism Practitioner, whether you are working with a young person within the school, heading out on a community trip or reading a bed time story, this role enables you to be a crucial role model in a young person’s life.
 We are looking for individuals with an interest in or experience of working in a care environment, who are passionate about providing a positive learning environment for young people and are ambitious to build a career in care.
 For those who are not experienced in care, we offer a comprehensive, free training programme including hands on experience working alongside experienced and senior team members.
 We have colleagues who completely changed their career to come and work with us and now thoroughly enjoy how rewarding it can be supporting our young people.
 If you already have lots of experience as a care worker, support worker, special needs practitioner or carer, you will still have access to ongoing training as we value the expertise of our staff.
 Whatever your experience, we provide access to free ongoing training throughout your career at Prior's Court.
 We operate a rota based on a rolling pattern of early and late shifts throughout 52 weeks of the year, including weekends and public holidays.
 We are looking for people to work between 1 and 5 of these shifts per week, on a flexible basis.
 Our early shift starts at 7.00am and finishes at 3.45pm and our late shift starts at 3.15pm and finishes 10.00pm covering weekdays and weekends over 52 weeks.
-For more details, please contact us: 01635 245928 or [email protected].
+For more details, please contact us: 0161 237 8081 or [email protected].
 BENEFITS Our Autism Practitioners are the key to the progress and achievements of young people at Prior’s Court and we aim to make them feel valued and supported.
 Our thorough training and induction programme will ensure you have the support, skills and tools you need to deliver quality care for each young person.
 We will even support you to complete your HABC Level 3 Diploma for Residential Childcare (England) (RQF) if you are not yet qualified - a statutory requirement for a career in childcare.
 Many of our staff members become experts in supporting those with autism and have the opportunity to progress to more senior roles.
-Find out more about what a career at Prior's Court is like.
-Find out more about the benefits we offer, including our relocation scheme available for eligible employees.
-HOW TO APPLY Read through the application documents below, then complete an expression of interest form.
+Find out more about what a career at Prior's Court is like and the career pathways available within our teams.
+Learn more about working at Prior's Court including the benefits we offer, our beautiful working environment and more about how you can make a difference as part of the Prior's Court team: HOW TO APPLY Read through the application documents below, then complete an application form.
 Someone from the recruitment team will be in touch with you within 3 working days.
 You can read about our application process in detail here.
-Express your interest in working with us Application links: Job description Express your interest in working with us Policies: Recruitment policy Safeguarding statement Equal opportunities statement Recruitment of ex-offenders policy Documents to prove eligibility to work in the UK Job applicant privacy notice CONTACT t: 01635 245928 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
+Apply now Application links: Job description Apply now Policies: Recruitment policy Safeguarding statement Equal opportunities statement Recruitment of ex-offenders policy Documents to prove eligibility to work in the UK Job applicant privacy notice CONTACT t: 0161 237 8081 e: [email protected] All positions at the school are subject to a satisfactory Enhanced Disclosure and Barring Service check and references.
 Prior’s Court Foundation is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.